 - Other negative coping

-Considering stress has been linked to a number of mental and physical health problems, including cancer, diabetes, heart disease, hypertension, migraine, headaches, ulcers, sleep problems, and anxiety and depression, it’s wise for grieving people to actively seek out constructive ways to cope with their experiences.
+Stress has been linked to a number of mental and physical health problems, including cancer, diabetes, heart disease, hypertension, migraine, headaches, ulcers, sleep problems, and anxiety and depression, so it's wise for grieving people to actively seek out constructive ways to cope with their experiences.
 WYG has written many articles geared towards helping people cultivate positive coping.
-Here are a few suggestions…
+Here are a few suggestions...

 Constructive ways to cope with stress: